-The NSW Government determines the fees and charges payable for processing of applications for lease over Crown land.
+The NSW Government determines the fees and charges payable for processing applications for lease over Crown land.
 These fees and charges are published from time to time in Schedule 1 of the Crown Land Management Regulation 2018 (the Regulation).
 The fees and charges that apply to lease applications will be in accordance with the Regulation as at the date the department receives the application.

-Fees and charges for lease applications are comprised of:
+Fees and charges for lease applications comprise: